 - No questions asked: you handle your passport and that’s it.

-- No queries or extra documents were asked: the customs will scan your passport and allow you to enter, no one asks you for any additional document.
+- No queries or additional documents were asked: the customs will scan your passport and allow you to enter, no one asks you for any supplementary materials.

 - The whole process took 5-10 minutes.

 Russia Tourist Attractions, must see if you Visit Russia:

 Moscow – Capital of a continent